×

 FluentU Ad

-This test is a reliable way to evaluate and certify non-native Japanese learners at five levels of proficiency.
+This test is a reliable way to evaluate and certify non-native Japanese learners at five levels of proficiency—N5 is the lowest level and N1 is the most difficult and advanced level.

-This test is used by everyone from employers in Japan to college courses to the Japanese government.
+This test is used by everyone, from employers in Japan to college programs to the Japanese government.

-It’s used to officially designate a Japanese learner’s level of language proficiency, which can earn the learner a ton of benefits.
-These benefits include more job opportunities, educational options and even preferential treatment if one wishes to immigrate to Japan.
+It’s used to officially designate a Japanese learner’s level of language proficiency, which can earn the learner a ton of benefits—more job opportunities, educational options and even preferential treatment if one wishes to immigrate to Japan.

-Even if none of the above benefits tickle your fancy, being able to pass any level of the JLPT, especially N1, is a rewarding and validating way to figure out where you stand in fluency.
+Even if none of that tickles your fancy, being able to pass any level of the JLPT is a rewarding and validating way to figure out where you stand on the path to Japanese fluency.

-Now that you know these odd words and how they fit into actual conversation, you won’t be stumped when you come across them!
+Now that you know them and how they fit into actual conversation, you won’t be stumped when you come across them!

 And One More Thing...